Department of Radio-Diagnosis

 If you are having computed tomography angiography (CTA) , you will be given specific instructions when you make your appointment.
 The following instructions will help you prepare for your brain CT:

-- : If your doctor ordered a brain CT scan contrast, you can eat, drink and take your prescribed medications prior to your exam.
-If your doctor ordered a CT of the brain contrast, to your brain CT.
+- Food and drink : If your doctor ordered a brain CT scan without contrast, you can eat, drink and take your prescribed medications prior to your exam.
+If your doctor ordered a CT of the brain with contrast, do not eat anything three hours prior to your brain CT.
 You are encouraged to drink clear liquids.

-- : All patients can take their prescribed medications as usual, unless otherwise directed.
+- Medication : All patients can take their prescribed medications as usual, unless otherwise directed.

 Based on your medical condition, your doctor may request other specific steps for brain CT preparation.